Galangal (Gao Liang Jiang)

-History/Folklore: Besides galangals digestive and antibacterial properties, the herb is also being used for its anticancer and ability to support healthy brain function.
+History/Folklore: Besides galangal’s digestive and antibacterial properties, the herb is also being used for its anticancer properties and its ability to support healthy brain function.
 Significant studies have shown the herb to be effective against leukemia, pancreatic, colon, breast, gastric, liver, bile duct, and melanoma cancers.

 Studies have confirmed that a liquid extract made from the herb significantly destroyed gastric cancer cells.
-It has also shown an ability to do the same for acute monocytic leukemia, which is a fast moving leukemia.
-Using chemotherapy to treat this type of leukemia has the dangerous effect of destroying neighboring healthy cells and galangal extract did not have this side effect.
+It has also shown an ability to do the same for acute monocytic leukemia, which is a fast-moving leukemia.
+Using chemotherapy to treat this type of leukemia has the dangerous effect of destroying neighboring healthy cells and galangal extract does not have this side effect.
 Further studies have shown that galangal significantly inhibits the growth of pancreatic, colon, breast, liver, bile duct, and melanoma cancers.

 Galangal has been used in Chinese and Ayurvedic medicine for thousands of years.
 It was brought to England and northern Europe in the 13th century by the crusaders where it became a popular spice and medicine.
 St. Hildegard of Bingen (1098-1179 C.E.), recommended the herb as the spice for life and used it in many of her formulas.
 The herb also has a long history in Arabic medicine for its healing properties.

-In Chinese medicine, lesser galangal (A. officinarum) is used to treat conditions associated with Cold in the Middle Burner with such symptoms as abdominal pain, vomiting, diarrhea, and chronic inflammation in the digestive tract caused by Cold.
-It is also an important ingredient in Tiger Balm and universe oil, two commonly used products to help treat muscle aches, headaches, insect bites, and other minor ailments.
-The powdered root is often used with salt on a roasted chicken or vegetables.
+In Traditional Chinese Medicine, lesser galangal (A. officinarum) is used to treat conditions associated with Cold in the Middle Burner with such symptoms as abdominal pain, vomiting, diarrhea, and chronic inflammation in the digestive tract caused by Cold.
+It is also an important ingredient in Tiger Balm and Universe Oil, two commonly used products to help treat muscle aches, headaches, insect bites, and other minor ailments.
+The powdered root is often used with salt on roasted chicken or vegetables.